O.J. Simpson faces good chance at parole in Nevada robbery

 He became a sports commentator, Hollywood movie actor, car rental company spokesman and one of the world’s most famous people even before his Los Angeles “trial of the century,” when he was acquitted in the killings of his ex-wife, Nicole Brown Simpson, and her friend Ronald Goldman.

-Simpson appeared greyer and heavier than most remembered him when he was last seen, four years ago.
+Simpson, appeared greyer and heavier than most remembered him when he was last seen, four years ago.

 He will appear Thursday by video conference from the Lovelock Correctional Center, to be quizzed by four state parole commissioners in Carson City, a two-hour drive away.